jnaulet/bffsecc/README.md

 This is your main option when it comes to asserts & a powerful one, indeed.

-In debug mode, when using a debugger or a probe, this function sets a breakpoint at the current pc if the predicate is wrong.
+In debug mode, when using a debugger or a probe, this function sets a breakpoint at the current pc if the predicate is false.
 Then you can look at memory and/or stack before any crash happens (hopefully).

 In release mode (-DNDEBUG), it just checks the predicate value, which allows you to return an error or solve the abnormal condition if needed.